halcyonproject/packages_services_QuickTap/README.md

-# Quick Tap Service
+# QuickTap Service

-This is an open-source implementation of the Pixel Quick Tap gesture, written from scratch for portability and customizability.
+**QuickTap Service** is a fully open-source implementation of the Pixel "Quick Tap" gesture, developed from scratch for enhanced portability and customizability.

-Quick Tap, codename Columbus, is a gesture powered by AP sensors and CHRE sensor on the Pixel 4a (5G) and later that is used to activate the Google Assistant on stock.
+Originally introduced on the Pixel 4a (5G) and later under the codename *Columbus*, this gesture uses AP and CHRE sensors to trigger predefined actions—such as launching Google Assistant—via a double tap on the back of the device.

-This app is a reverse-engineered Android client that runs as a standalone service and talks to the AP sensor and CHRE sensor for gesture functionality.
+This project provides a reverse-engineered Android service that replicates and extends this functionality, integrating directly with the system for a seamless user experience.

 ## Features
   - Seamless integration in Settings → System → Gestures → Quick Tap with no extra changes
   - Integration with Settings search
   - Many actions to perform on gesture trigger
   - Take screenshot
   - Open assistant
   - Play or pause media